tars/tars/README.md

 TARS provides comfortable architecture for storage tasks and watchers in the project.

-It is not a npm-packet.
+It is not a npm-package.
 This decision was decided so that everyone can customize the builder as comfortable as possible for themselves.

 ## Basic features